RasaHQ/taipo/docs/api/translit.md

   OUT   Path to write misspelled file to  [required]

 Options:
-  --target TEXT  Alphabet to map to.  [default: latin] --source TEXT  Alphabet to map from.  [default: latin] --lang TEXT    Language for keyboard layout  [default: en] --help         Show this message and exit.
+  --target TEXT  Alphabet to map to.  [default: l1] --source TEXT  Alphabet to map from.  [default: l1] --help         Show this message and exit.
 ```